-One of the biggest causes of frustration in businesses today comes from a lack of internal document organization.
+One of the biggest causes of frustration in today’s businesses is a lack of internal document organization.

-While clear guidelines and processes should exist for things like onboarding, security protocols, and department-specific policies, many companies still lack appropriate levels of documentation that could save tons of hours and frustration.
+While precise guidelines and processes should exist for onboarding, security protocols, and department-specific policies, many companies still lack appropriate levels of documentation that could save tons of hours and frustration.

 It’s reported that only about 4% of companies commit to consistent process documentation—another 50% state that they do so, but only on occasion.